IvaylaN/Final-Project-Automation-course/README.md

 Test 7 CommentPost - Comment other user post after Login in
 1. Load ISkillo website and login
-2. Go to profile page
-3. Choose and open other user post
+2. Choose and open other user post
-4. Go to comment field
-5. Enter text in Comment field
+3. Enter text in Comment field
-6. Go to new comment and verify it is visible
+4. Go to new comment and verify it is visible

 Test 8 GoToOtherUser -  Follow other user from public post when you are logged in
 1. Load ISkillo website and login